 As with every other muscle, progressive overload is the name of the game.
 Add reps, weight or perform increasingly difficult variations every time you train your midsection.

 And that’s all she wrote.
 The calorie deficit combined with a minimalistic no-bull approach to abdominal training is guaranteed to give you a jaw-dropping midsection.
 There are no secrets, no magic formulas.
-Be patient, stick with it and make sure to read up on the additional nutrition and training tactics provided on this website.
+Be patient, stay on course and make sure to grab your copy of the Lean Machine Diet for the inside scoop on fat-loss dieting.

 Thank you for reading